Kevin Borich Express

 Kevin Borich Express toured the UK and Europe.
 They put together an album featuring tracks from across their recordings and released this compilation in Germany.
 After the tour, John Watson (Heavy Division) replaced Annas on drums and the band recorded Angel's Hand in November 1979.
 Similar line-up changes continued into the early 1980s with Michael Deep replacing Partridge in April 1980.
 In 1981 this line-up collaborated with Australian blues guitarist Dutch Tilders to record Blues Had a Baby and They Called It Rock'n'Roll, later released on RCA Records.
 Kerry Jacobsen from former ex-pat New Zealand band (Dragon) replaced Watson on drums, and the new line-up recorded Shy Boys Shy Girls.

 In 1982, John Annas rejoined the Express on drums, Steve Balbi took up bass and for a short while Andy Cowan joined the now four piece band on keyboards.
 Later in 1982, Borich joined The Party Boys, touring with this Australian super band's ever changing line-up.
 He recorded on all their albums until 1989, when they disbanded.

 Kevin Borich Express slowed down although didn't stop performing during the Borich era, helping to found, record and tour with The Party Boys from 1982 to 1989 with a reunion tour in 1999.
-They then took up full national and international touring again, using varying arrangements of Australia's best musicians that included Harry Brus on bass and his son Lucius Borich on drums, who would later form the progressive rock outfit Cog.
+They then took up full national and international touring again, using varying arrangements of Australia's best musicians that included Brus on bass and Borich's son Lucius Borich on drums, who would later form the progressive rock outfit Cog.
 Other line-ups would again feature John Annas with Ian Lees (ex-Moving Pictures) joining the rhythm section on bass guitar.
 John Watson was in and out of the line-up as required, and during the 2000s South Australia's Chris Finnen and Frank Lang worked the rooms with Borich for South Australian shows.

 Kevin Borich Express recorded and released Live at the Big Kahuna in 1995 followed by another studio album in 1998 titled Heart Starter, this time with son Lucius on drums and Ben Rosen on bass.
 This was followed by the album Nomad in 2004.
-In 2009 Kevin Borich, Harry Brus and Lucius Borich recorded Live at the Basement, in Sydney's The Basement venue in Circular Quay, a double CD and DVD under the banner Borich X Borich.
+In 2009 Kevin Borich, Brus and Lucius Borich recorded Live at the Basement, in Sydney's The Basement venue in Circular Quay, a double CD and DVD under the banner Borich X Borich.